konradkop/shakespeareScrambler/README.md

 ### Installing

-- Tested on Windows 10, dont know if it works on Linux/Mac
+- Tested on Windows 10, don't know if it works on Linux/Mac
 - You have to create a "Key.json" file with all your Google Application credentials.
 The .env file will then read it and use them to access the API
-- For more info on generateing the Credentials (API KEYs): https://cloud.google.com/docs/authentication/getting-started
+- For more info on generating the Credentials (API KEYs): https://cloud.google.com/docs/authentication/getting-started

 ### Executing program